Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Epithet :

 \ˈe-pə-ˌthet \ noun; an adjective or descriptive phrase expressing a quality characteristic of the person or thing mentioned.
-Also, a disparaging or abusive word or phrase.
+And also, a disparaging or abusive word or phrase.

 "During his reelection campaign, the nickname "Mr. Pothole" was an epithet the mayor of Garden City couldn't shake."